chandanec014/RecipeService/README.md

 - H2 as in memory database.
 - JPA as a Hibernate Implementation.
 - JWT as a framework for Authentication.
-- SPRING SECURITY as a framework to impose security to our application.
+- SPRING SECURITY as a framework to impose security to our API's.
 - MOCKITO framework for writing JUnits.
 - HAMCREST Library for the Matchers and Assertions in test cases.
 - SPRING TEST module for writing Integration test.